-In summary, the operating loss for the Reporting Period was RMB16,902.30 million.
+In summary, the operating loss from the Continuing Operations during the Reporting Period was RMB3,854.62 million

-III.
-Non-operating Loss during the Reporting Period
+2. Non-operating losses from Continuing Operations during the Reporting Period Other losses, net

-Other (losses) gains, net

-Other losses during the Reporting Period were RMB9,459.87 million, due to losses related to the recovery of land, losses from joint investments, liquidated damages, impairment of FF investments and other losses.
+Other losses during the Reporting Period were RMB3,598.64 million, due to losses related to the recovery of land, losses from joint investments, liquidated damages and other losses.